Ready to help treat your pet to a healthy life?

 How can I tell if my dog is overweight?

-Surveys conducted by the Association for Pet Obesity Prevention show the amount of dogs classified as overweight or obese by their veterinarian has steadily risen—from 43% in 2007 to 56% in 2019.
+Surveys conducted by the Association for Pet Obesity Prevention show the amount of dogs classified as overweight or obese by their veterinarian has steadily risen — from 43% in 2007 to over 56% as of 2020.

 With the majority of pets carrying extra pounds, it can be difficult to tell when your dog is overweight.
 Healthy weight numbers varies greatly between different dog breeds, and even then it all comes down to the individual dog’s build.
 So, in order to determine how much your dog should weigh, it’s a good idea to seek the help of a professional.